 Credentialing Examination Pass Rate

 Credentialing examination pass rate is defined as the number of graduates who pass the Surgical Technology Certification Exam (CST) credentialing examination compared to the number of graduates who take the examination.
 Consistent with CAAHEP STANDARDS, programs must document a five-year credentialing examination pass rate average of not less than 70% at first attempt, within six months of graduation.
-The program’s credentialing examination pass rate stated as an average for the reporting period of August 1, 2008 to July 31, 2013 was 50%.
-Nine of the eighteen graduates of this program taking the CST certification examination within six months of graduation passed on first attempt.
+The program’s credentialing examination pass rate stated as an average for the reporting period of August 1, 2011 to July 31, 2015 was 51%.
+Eighteen of the thirty-five graduates of this program taking the CST certification examination within six months of graduation passed on first attempt.

 All surgical technology students must adhere to program, hospital, and professional policies and standards.
 Supportive behavioral attributes include an ability to follow directions, rigorous self-accountability based on conscientiousness and trustworthiness, and strict maintenance of a positive and professional attitude.